basher-jano/information-retrieval/README.md

-# Search Engine for Clinical and Science Datasets
+# information retrieval system for Clinical and Science Datasets

 ## Overview